rgabuco/WeatherChatBot/README.md

 ## Setup Instructions

+### 1. Lambda Function Setup
+1. Create a new Lambda function:
+   - Go to AWS Lambda console
+   - Click "Create function"
+   - Choose "Author from scratch"
+   - Name your function (e.g., "WeatherBotFunction")
+   - Select Runtime: Python 3.9 or later
+   - Create the function

+2. Copy the content of `lambda_function.py` code into the function

+3. Add the following environment variable:
+   - Key: `OPENWEATHER_API_KEY`
+   - Value: Your OpenWeather API key

+4. Add the requests layer:
+   1. Go to Layers → Create layer
+   2. Upload the provided `requests-layer.zip` file from this repository
+   3. Choose compatible runtimes (Python 3.13, etc.)
+   4. Create the layer
+   5. Go back to your Lambda function
+   6. Click on Layers → Add a layer
+   7. Choose "Custom layers" and select your created requests layer
+   8. Add the layer to your function

+5. Configure Lambda permissions:
+   - In the Configuration tab, select "Permissions"
+   - Click on the execution role
+   - Add the following managed policies:
+     - `AWSLexRunBotsPolicy`
+     - `AWSLambdaBasicExecutionRole`

-### 1. AWS Lex V2 Configuration
+### 2. AWS Lex V2 Configuration
 1. Create and configure your Lex V2 bot in AWS Console
 2. Build and publish a version of your bot
 3. Create an alias (e.g., "Prod") for the published version
+4. Link the Lambda function:
+   - Go to your bot's "Languages" section
+   - Under "Source and voice", select "AWS Lambda function"
+   - Choose the Lambda function you created
+   - Click "Save"
-4. Note down the following values from your Lex console:
+5. Note down the following values from your Lex console:
    - Bot ID
    - Bot Alias ID
    - Bot Name

-### 2. AWS IAM Setup
+### 3. AWS IAM Setup
 1. Create an IAM user in AWS Console:
    - Go to IAM service
    - Click "Users" → "Create user"